 Researchers at the University of Surrey in Guildford, England confirmed what many users experience, a reduction in appetite when using Yerba Mate.

-I personally find mild appetite suppression when consuming Yerba Mate, but it is not anywhere near as strong an appetite suppressant as coffee.
+I personally find mild appetite suppression when consuming Yerba Mate, but it is not anywhere near as potent an appetite suppressant as coffee.
 I think this is a good thing.
-When I end up drinking too much coffee in the morning, I don’t eat enough for breakfast and end up over-eating later in the day.
+When I drink too much coffee in the morning, I don’t eat enough for breakfast and end up over-eating later in the day.

 In addition, as with tea and coffee, there is a thermogenic effect from consuming Yerba Mate, with an estimated increase in calorie burn of roughly 100 calories per day for regular Yerba Mate drinkers.